-Line a rimmed baking sheet with parchment paper.
+- Line a rimmed baking sheet with parchment paper.
 Lay a sheet of cold thawed puff pastry out on the parchment paper.
-Roll the seems just a little to make sure they are smooth.
+Roll the seams just a little to make sure they are smooth.
 Set the wheel of brie in the center.
 (Leave the edible rind intact.)

 - Spoon cherry jam over the top of the brie.

 - Crack the egg into a small bowl.
 Add 1 tablespoon water and whisk well.

 - Start folding the ends of the puff pastry up over the top of the brie.
 Do this in about 8 folds, starting with a corner, then folding up the flat edge next to it.
 Every time the puff pastry overlaps, brush the crease with eggwash to "glue" the folds together.
 Make sure the final puff pastry corners cover the brie completely.
 Then brush more egg wash over the entire surface.